-Consider the residual function r:Rn→Rm, for x∈Rnri(x)=yi−f(ti−x),(i=1,2,⋯,m)
+First, define the residual function r:Rn→Rm, ri(x)=yi−f(ti−x)(i=1,2,⋯,m)

-where yi is the ground truth and ti is the observed value for a function f:Rn+1→R. Given r, we want to minimize the cost function ϕ, ϕ(x)=21r(x)tr(x)=21(r1(x)⋯rm(x))⎝⎛r1(x)⋮rm(x)⎠⎞=21(r12(x)+⋯+rm2(x))
+where yi is the ground truth and f(ti−x) is the estimated value for a function f:Rn+1→R. As such, this residual function can lead to the minimization problem of the cost function ϕ defined by ϕ(x)=21r(x)tr(x)=21(r1(x)⋯rm(x))⎝⎛r1(x)⋮rm(x)⎠⎞=21(r12(x)+⋯+rm2(x))

-For minimizing ϕ, the gradient of ϕ is required. ∂xi∂ϕ⟹∇ϕ(x)=r1(x)∂xi∂r1+⋯+rm(x)∂xi∂rm=⎝⎛∂x1∂ϕ)⋮∂xn∂ϕ)⎠⎞=⎝⎛r1(x)∂x1∂r1+⋯+rm(x)∂x1∂rm⋮r1(x)∂xn∂r1+⋯+rm(x)∂xn∂rm⎠⎞=⎝⎛∂x1∂r1∂xi∂r1∂xn∂r1⋯⋮⋯⋮⋯∂x1∂rm∂xi∂rm∂xn∂rm⎠⎞⎝⎛r1(x)⋮rm(x)⎠⎞=J(x)tr(x)
+Then, the gradient of ϕ is obtained as follows. ∂xi∂ϕ⟹∇ϕ(x)=r1(x)∂xi∂r1+⋯+rm(x)∂xi∂rm=⎝⎛∂x1∂ϕ⋮∂xn∂ϕ⎠⎞=⎝⎛r1(x)∂x1∂r1+⋯+rm(x)∂x1∂rm⋮r1(x)∂xn∂r1+⋯+rm(x)∂xn∂rm⎠⎞=⎝⎛∂x1∂r1∂xi∂r1∂xn∂r1⋯⋮⋯⋮⋯∂x1∂rm∂xi∂rm∂xn∂rm⎠⎞⎝⎛r1(x)⋮rm(x)⎠⎞=J(x)tr(x)

 where J(x) is the Jacobian matrix of r(x).
 In addition, the Hessian matrix Hϕ(x) of ϕ(x) is as follows: Hϕ(x)⟹(Hϕ)ij=⎝⎛∂x12∂2ϕ∂xn∂x1∂2ϕ⋯⋮⋯∂x1∂xn∂2ϕ∂xn2∂2ϕ⎠⎞=⎝⎛∂x1∂[r1(x)∂x1∂r1+⋯+rm(x)∂x1∂rm]∂x1∂[r1(x)∂xn∂r1+⋯+rm(x)∂xn∂rm]⋯⋮⋯∂xn∂[r1(x)∂x1∂r1+⋯+rm(x)∂x1∂rm]∂xn∂[r1(x)∂xn∂r1+⋯+rm(x)∂xn∂rm]⎠⎞=∂xj∂[r1(x)∂xi∂r1+⋯+rm(x)∂xi∂rm]=(∂xj∂r1∂xi∂r1+r1(x)∂xi∂xj∂2r1)+⋯+(∂xj∂rm∂xi∂rm+rm(x)∂xi∂xj∂2rm)